zyw229/blog/blog/content/posts/macro001.md

 ![Fed balance sheet since last year](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro001/image001.png)
 *Fed balance sheet spike has effectively reversed the QT efforts since last November*

 There has been much debate about whether this signals the end of QT, and perhaps the beginning of the next round of QE.
 However, I think there is little point of debating whether this is 'QE' or not.
-By definition, this is definitely not QE; however, it is useful to think about how this will affect the fund flows.
+By definition, this is not QE; however, it is useful to think about how this will affect the fund flows.

 Let's first consider the immediate effect of the runs on regional banks and the Bank Term Funding Program (BTFP) that started last week.